MlHsieh/AEPH-input-guide/README.md

 #### Ptype

   Piezoelectric properties input label.
 Used with `input_piezo#.txt`, see Ch.
-11 of the book for more information.
+11 of Hwu (2021) for more information.
 Valid labels are:

 - **0**
   No piezoelectric properties.